-Non-alcoholic fatty liver disease (NAFLD) is a condition in which excess fat accumulates in the liver of patients with no history of alcoholism.
-Non-alcoholic steatohepatitis (NASH) is a more severe form of NAFLD, which manifests as liver steatosis and is accompanied by intralobular inflammation, hepatocellular ballooning, and even fibrosis.
-Preclinical studies using animal models are indispensable for developing novel anti-NASH drugs.
-GemPharmatech has developed a series of diet- or genetic mutation-induced NASH mouse models for preclinical drug efficacy tests.
+Metabolic dysfunction-associated steatotic liver disease (MASLD) is a condition in which excess fat accumulates in the liver of patients with no history of alcoholism.
+Metabolic dysfunction-associated steatohepatitis (MASH) is a more severe form of MASLD, which manifests as liver steatosis and is accompanied by intralobular inflammation, hepatocellular ballooning, and even fibrosis.
+Preclinical studies using animal models are indispensable for developing novel anti-MASH drugs.
+GemPharmatech has developed a series of diet- or genetic mutation-induced MASH mouse models for preclinical drug efficacy tests.

 Case application